 - data ingestion layer

-Each of the layers can be scaled out horizontally to accommodate different use cases, data quantities, and ingestion rates.
+Each layer scales to accommodate different use cases, data quantities, and ingestion rates.

-One of Wavefront’s differentiators is the Wavefront Query Language, which allows you to harness the power of the platform to design your own key performance indicators from all of your metric data.
-The query language has support for sophisticated statistical functions and can be used to construct simple and complex queries across multiple metrics/sources leveraging any combination of functions (which include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.).
-The primary job of the query layer is to execute Wavefront Query Language queries in the most efficient means possible.
-The query layer is extremely flexible and optimized to scale to the enormous data volumes that Wavefront collects and maintains.
-This layer is optimized to avoid unnecessary calls on the storage layer, and to ensure a very fast “speed of thought” response time.
-Queries can be used to drive a chart or an alert.
-An alert can be used to notify an individual or a group within your company about a particular condition that has been met.
-For instance, you may want to alert operations if a server goes down.
-The alerting functionality integrates with services such as PagerDuty to notify the appropriate person or group in such a situation.
+The primary job of the query layer is to execute Wavefront Query Language queries in the most efficient way.
+The query layer is optimized to scale to the enormous data volumes that Wavefront collects and maintains.
+The optimization avoids unnecessary calls on the storage layer, and ensures a very fast speed-of-thought response time.
+Queries can drive charts or alerts.
+An alert can notify an individual or a group in your company about a particular condition.
+For example, you can alert operations if a server goes down.
+The alerting functionality integrates with services such as PagerDuty to notify the appropriate person or group.

 The compute layer combines points of data to display within a single pixel (depending on screen resolution) according to the summarization method that is most appropriate for your use case.
-For example, you may want to compare your data center’s performance between two different years during the holiday period.
-All calculations are done on the raw data set to ensure you get the most accurate representation of your query.
+For example, you can compare your data center’s performance during the holiday period in two different years.
+All calculations are done on the raw data set to ensure you get the most accurate representation.

 The storage layer is designed to be elastic to accommodate an ever-changing number of metrics and sources.
 There is no fixed limit on the amount of data that can be stored in the storage layer.

-The data ingestion layer has been designed to accommodate extremely high data rates (in excess of 1 million points per second).
-It can be scaled appropriately depending on your expected data rates and growth plans.
-Like the storage layer, the data ingestion layer can have its capacity increased as you grow your usage of Wavefront.
+The data ingestion layer can accommodate extremely high data rates, in excess of 1 million points per second.
+It can be scaled depending on expected data rates and growth plans.
+You can increase the capacity of both the storage layer and the data ingestion layer as your Wavefront usage grows.

 The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.
-The proxy works with the Wavefront server to ensure end-to-end flow control.
-When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
-Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
+The proxy works with the Wavefront service to ensure end-to-end flow control.
+When it detects network connectivity issues, the proxy queues metrics in memory and on disk.
+Once connectivity is restored, the proxy replays queued metrics but prioritizes real-time traffic.
 There are many ways to configure the proxy to tune this behavior.

-The proxy preprocessor allows you to correct errors in metric definition, reducing the number of invalid metrics which would otherwise be rejected by the proxy.
+The proxy preprocessor allows you to correct errors in the metrics coming from your source, reducing the number of invalid metrics which would otherwise be rejected by the proxy.

-A proxy generates its own internal metrics for easy monitoring of the pipeline within Wavefront.
-In initial deployments you can start with one Wavefront proxy.
-However, to enable fault tolerance and higher data rates, production environments more typically employ a load balancer sending data to multiple proxies:
+The proxy generates its own internal metrics for easy monitoring of the pipeline within Wavefront.
+In initial deployments, you can start with one Wavefront proxy.
+To enable fault tolerance and higher data rates, production environments typically use a load balancer that sends data to multiple proxies: